|2009 Copa Libertadores|

 CB: José Luis Brown (Argentina)

-Most of his 14-year professional career was spent with Estudiantes, for which he appeared in more than 300 official games and won two major titles.
-He also competed professionally in Colombia, France and Spain.
-Nicknamed Tata, Brown represented the Argentine national team at the 1986 World Cup and three Copa América.
+Brown spent most of his career with Estudiantes, for which he appeared in more than 300 official games and won two major titles.
+He also played in Colombia, France and Spain.
+Nicknamed Tata, Brown represented Argentina at the 1986 World Cup and three Copa América.
 In 1986, he replaced Daniel Passarella at the WC Finals.
 He scored his only international goal in the final against West Germany.

 |Jose Luis Brown|

-He holds the record for the most league appearances for Estudiantes de La Plata in the professional era with 467.
-Nicknamed "Titi" Herrera was noted for his short stature and intense play, he played a total of 481 games for the La Plata club in all competitions.
+Herrera holds the record for the most league appearances for Estudiantes de La Plata with 467 between 1972 and 1988.
+Nicknamed "Titi" Herrera was noted for his short stature and intense play.
 He is a one-club man having played his entire professional career for Estudiantes.

 DM: Miguel Russo (Argentina)

-Russo was a one club man; he played his entire career for Estudiantes de La Plata, from 1975 to his retirement in 1988.
-A defensive midfielder, Russo was a staple of the team that won two back-to-back championships in the 1982–83 season.
-Although Russo was called on by national team coach Carlos Bilardo to play in the 1986 FIFA World Cup qualifiers, a string of minor injuries prevented him from traveling to the main event in Mexico, which Argentina ultimately won.
+Russo played his entire career for Estudiantes de La Plata, from 1975 to 1988.
+He was a staple of the team that won two back-to-back championships in the 1982–83 season.
+Although Russo was called on by national team coach Carlos Bilardo to play in the 1986 World Cup qualifiers, a string of minor injuries prevented him from going to the 1986 World Cup Finals.

 DM: Carlos Bilardo (Argentina)

-Bilardo achieved worldwide renown as a player with Estudiantes de La Plata in the 1960s, and as the manager of the Argentina side that won the 1986 FIFA World Cup and came close to retaining the title in 1990, where they reached the final.
+Bilardo achieved worldwide renown as a player with Estudiantes de La Plata in the 1960s, and as the manager of the Argentina side that won the 1986 World Cup.
 As manager of Argentina, he was renowned for successfully employing the 3–5–2 formation at the highest level; this formation has been in use for decades, but has never achieved mainstream status.

-As a player, Pachamé was a defensive midfielder for the Estudiantes de La Plata team that won three successive editions of the Copa Libertadores from 1968 to 1970, and the 1968 Copa Intercontinental.
-In those teams, he formed part of a fearsome midfield, along with Carlos Bilardo and Eduardo Flores.
-He also played for the Argentina national team and Boca Juniors.
-Later in his career he had short spells with Quilmes, Lanús, Deportivo Independiente Medellín and Rochester Lancers.
+Pachamé was a defensive midfielder for the Estudiantes de La Plata team that won three successive Copa Libertadores from 1968 to 1970, and the 1968 Copa Intercontinental.
+He formed part of a fearsome midfield, along with Carlos Bilardo and Eduardo Flores.
+He also played Boca Juniors, Quilmes, Lanús, Deportivo Independiente Medellín and Rochester Lancers.

 CM: Alejandro Sabella (Argentina)